-The World Health Organisation (WHO) is urging people to maintain a healthy lifestyle while they’re in lockdown.
+The World Health Organisation (WHO) is urging people to maintain a healthy lifestyle during this difficult time.
 They say that staying healthy could boost our chances of a fast recovery should we contract Covid-19.

 “Other than exercising regularly, quitting smoking and drinking, having a healthy diet plays a ”crucial role” in determining how well people recover from coronavirus”, the WHO has said.

-But what in particular does a healthy diet consist of, and how can we make sure that we are eating as well as possible while being stuck inside their homes all the time?
-So, in this blog, we list some tips on how you can maintain a healthy diet while in lockdown.
+But what in particular does a healthy diet consist of, and how can we make sure that we are eating as well as possible while going through the second wave of the pandemic?
+So, in this blog, we list some tips on how you can maintain a healthy diet in 2021.

-While many of us are now working from home and eating only ‘maa ke haath ka khana’, this is actually the best time to get into shape and reinvent ourselves.
-Working from home also means that you can eat what you like, when you like, even in the middle of a conference.
-You can eat junk any time of the day – you are at home.
-Well, look down and let your extended belly give you a reality check.
+While some of us are still working from home and even those who have started going out are being careful and eating only ‘maa ke haath ka khana’, this is actually the best time to get into shape and reinvent ourselves.
+So now, let your lockdown weight gain give you a reality check.

 1. Eat real food

-The fact that we are all eating home cooked food means that we have an opportunity to make each meal balanced.
+The fact that we are all eating home cooked food and have cut down on outside food means that we have an opportunity to make each meal balanced.
 To stay healthy, you should eat moderate carbs, adequate proteins, some milk products and a lot of veggies.
 Eating nutritious food will increase your energy level and your productivity.
 It also prevents you from eating empty junk filled calories.
-If you’re cooking for yourself, precook meals when you are free, or at least do some prep like chopping, cleaning or making a lot of masala in one go.
+If you’re cooking for yourself, pre cook meals when you are free, or at least do some prep like chopping, cleaning or making a lot of masala in one go.

 2. Get a wide range of nutrients

-Having variety is most important to a healthy diet so make sure you avoid omitting any food groups while on lockdown unless you have an allergy.
+Having variety is most important to a healthy diet so make sure you avoid omitting any food groups unless you have an allergy.

 Three nutrients that to put in the ‘definitely include’ pile are (because they help to support your immune system) are vitamin A (source: sweet potato and spinach), vitamin C (source: berries, tomatoes & peppers) and zinc (source: meat, shellfish, dairy and bread).